FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

   - Add range queries and path iteration robustness.

 ### Roadmap (Kernel-Focused)

+Keep this list handy when prioritising kernel work—it summarises the near-term tasks and dependencies that unblock the wider roadmap.
 ### 1) Complete Data Backends
    - Extend HANDLE/STREAM history snapshots and diagnostics; the read/write path now lives in `cep_cell_stream.c`.
    - Clarify resource lifecycle: reference counting or explicit unref on HANDLE/STREAM.